eclab/grains/chordal/README.md

 # Chordal

 Chordal is a chording oscillator.
-Evolution is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.
+Chordal is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

 Chordal can play chords of your choice, using a mixture of either square waves and sine waves, or sawtooth waves and sine waves, or triangle waves and sine waves.
 (It can't be a mixture of, say, square and saw because GRAINS doesn't have enough memory.
 It has to be sine.).
 You select sawtooth, square, or triangle as a #define in the code.
 The default is square.